-Since March 1990, Mr. Whitman has been the Chairman of the Board, Chief Executive Officer and a Director (and, since January 1991, the President) of Third Avenue Trust, an open-end management investment company registered under the Investment Company Act of 1940 and containing multiple investment series, and its predecessor, Third Avenue Value Fund, Inc. (together with its predecessor, "Third Avenue Trust").
-During that time Mr. Whitman has also held the same positions at EQSF Advisers, Inc. ("EQSF"), Third Avenue Trust's investment adviser.
-Until April 1994, Mr. Whitman also served as the Chairman of the Board, Chief Executive Officer and a Director of Equity Strategies Fund, Inc., previously a registered investment company.
+Since March 1990, Mr. Whitman has been the Chairman of the Board, Chief Executive Officer and a Trustee (and, from January 1991 to May 1998, the President) of Third Avenue Trust, an open-end management investment company registered under the Investment Company Act of 1940 and containing multiple investment series, and its predecessor, Third Avenue Value Fund, Inc. (together with its predecessor, "Third Avenue Trust").
+During that time Mr. Whitman has also held the same positions (including President until February 1998) at EQSF Advisers, Inc. ("EQSF"), Third Avenue Trust's investment adviser.
+Since July 1999, Mr. Whitman has been Chairman of the Board, Chief Executive Officer and a Trustee of Third Avenue Variable Series Trust, an open-end management investment company registered under the Investment Company Act of 1940.
 Mr. Whitman is a Managing Director of Whitman Heffernan Rhein & Co., Inc., an investment and financial advisory firm which he co-founded in 1987 and which ceased operations in December 1996.
-Mr. Whitman has been a Director and Chairman of the Board since August 1990 and Chief Executive Officer since August 1996 of Danielson Holding Corporation, an insurance holding company.
-Since 1974, Mr. Whitman has been the President and controlling stockholder of M.J.
-Whitman & Co., Inc. (now known as Martin J. Whitman & Co., Inc.) ("MJW&Co") which, until August 1991, was a registered brokerdealer.
-From August 1994 to December 1994, Mr. Whitman served as the Managing Director of M.J.
-Whitman, L.P. ("MJWLP"), then a registered broker-dealer which succeeded to the broker-dealer business of MJW & Co.
+Mr. Whitman has been a Director and Chairman of the Board since August 1990 and Chief Executive Officer since August 1997 of Danielson Holding Corporation, an insurance holding company.
+From March 1993 through February 1996, Mr. Whitman served as a director of Herman's Sporting Goods, Inc. a retail sporting goods chain, which filed a voluntary petition under Chapter 11 of the United States Bankruptcy Code in April 1996.
+1974, Mr. Whitman has been the President and controlling stockholder of M.J.
+Whitman & Co., Inc. (now known as Martin J. Whitman & Co., Inc.).
 Since January 1995, Mr. Whitman has served as the Chairman and Chief Executive Officer (and, until June 1995, as President) of M.J.
-Whitman, Inc. ("MJW"), which succeeded at that time to MJWLP's broker-dealer business.
+Whitman, Inc. ("MJW"), a registered broker-dealer.
 Also since January 1995, Mr. Whitman has served as the Chairman and Chief Executive Officer of M.J.
 Whitman Holding Corp., the parent of MJW and other affiliates.
 Mr. Whitman is a Distinguished Faculty Fellow in Finance at the Yale University School of Management.